beauberghmans/my-powershell-scripts/README.md

 ## 📌 Disclaimer

-These scripts are provided as-is and are intended for educational purposes.
+These scripts are provided as-is and are intended for educational purposes!
 Use them at your own risk — always test in a safe environment before applying to live systems.

 ---